galaxy-synbiocad/RetroPath2/README.md

 * Docker image: [tbd]
 * Base image: [ibisba/knime-base:3.6.2](https://hub.docker.com/r/ibisba/knime-base)

 Docker implementation of the KNIME retropath2.0 workflow.
 Takes for input the minimal (dmin) and maximal (dmax) diameter for the reaction rules and the maximal path length (maxSteps).
-The docker mounts a local folder and expects the following files: rules.csv, sinl.csv and source.csv.
+The docker mounts a local folder and expects the following files: rules.csv, sink.csv and source.csv.
+We only support a single source molecule at this time.

 ### How to run using Galaxy